andyvu016/project2-team2/README.md

 Trouble catching one's breath
 Wheezing

-# Explained DISEASE_2
+# Explained DISEASE 2
+## Dementia
-Dementia is a general term for loss of memory, language, problem-solving and other thinking abilities that are severe enough to interfere with daily life.
+Dementia is a general term for loss of memory, language, problem-solving, and other thinking abilities that are severe enough to interfere with daily life.
 Alzheimer's is the most common cause of dementia.

 ### Causes
 Depression.